tobiasdenzler/checkbot/README.md

 oc create configmap scripts-operation --from-file=scripts/operation
 ```

+## Scripts

+Describe how to write scripts.

 ## Features

-* Reload endpoint for loading scripts on the fly
+* PR: Reload endpoint for loading scripts on the fly
-* Dashboard that lists all checks
+* PR: Run scripts in browser to debug and test
+* PR: Support other metric types
+* Add more tools (telnet, netcat, etc.)
+* Configurable OpenShift CLI version
+* Add AWS CLI